ericoporto/ags-manual-wiki/acintro6.md

 overwrite an existing sprite, right-click the sprite and select *"Replace sprite from file"*.
 To import a new slot, right-click on the background of the window and choose *"Import new sprite from file"*.
-If your game is hi-colour, you'll also have options to paste from the clipboard.
+If your game is hi-color, you'll also have options to paste from the clipboard.

-Note that the sprite graphics you import must be the same colour depth as your backgrounds - i.e. if you have a 256-colour game, you must import 256-colour sprites.
+Note that the sprite graphics you import must be the same color depth as your backgrounds - i.e. if you have a 256-color game, you must import 256-color sprites.

 ![Right-clicking to replace existing sprite](images/intro6_1.jpg)